HaydenFennell/EMBRIO-modeling-course/docs/source/numericalSolutionPDE.rst

 **Practice:** Show for yourself, how these equations arise from the general one given above.

-In the cell below we code the algorithms outlined above for a system where a fixed concentration (1:math:`\mu`M) of our substance :math:`u` is added in the center of a thin channel of length 10.
+In the cell below we code the algorithms outlined above for a system where a fixed concentration :math:`(1 \mu M)` of our substance :math:`u` is added in the center of a thin channel of length 10.
 The code solves the diffusion equation to determine the concentraiton of :math:`u` at each location along the length of the channel over time.

 **Important**: confirm for yourself where each of equations within the for loops come from in the notes above.